WheelsOnDemand/invoice-service/README.md

 ## Invoice Service

-This is a simple invoice service that allows you to create, read, update, and delete invoices.
+Invoice service allows you to create, read, update, and delete invoices.

 <table>
     <thead>